 Among the patients with severe COVID-19, 85% required intubation and mechanical ventilation due to respiratory failure.

 In total, 37% of the patients receiving ICU care died.
 However, the actual figure may be higher, as more than one-fifth of the patients were still receiving ventilation in the ICU when the analysis took place.

 The researchers found that the patients who required ICU treatment were typically older, with an average age of 62 years.
 They also had a higher average BMI: 36.5 vs. 31.9.

 In addition, the analysis showed that hypertension and lung disease were predictors of severe COVID-19.

 The team notes that obesity is only just beginning to be linked with COVID-19 and recommend that further research explores the association.
-At the end of June, the CDC updated their guidance to report that anyone with a BMI of 30 or above has a risk of severe disease.
+At the end of June,

 In a commentary on the present study, Dr. Keith C. Ferdinand, a professor of medicine and chair of preventive cardiology at Tulane’s School of Medicine emphasizes that “Instead of stigmatization of black adults with obesity, this pandemic, a hopefully once-in-a-century health crisis, is a clarion call to decrease and eventually eliminate long-standing health disparities and underlying adverse societal structural factors.”